yangzhaofeng/Flask-PAM/README.md

     app = Flask(__name__)
     auth = Auth(DictStorage, Simple, app)

-When you write a view which requires authentication, you have to use `auth_required` decorator:
+<s>When you write a view which requires authentication, you have to use
+`auth_required` decorator:

     @app.route('/protected')